 SR: Strike Rate.
 In the context of binary options trading signals, this is the value of an asset at the time of entering the trade.
 When following a PUT signal, you need your entry to be equal or higher than the specified SR. When following a CALL signal, you need your entry SR to be equal to or lower than the specified SR.

 SSL: A form of cyber security offered by most binary options brokers also known as encrypted security.
 Helps keep your personal and financial information safe.

 Stocks: Confirms that the stockholder owns equity of a company.
 In reference to binary options, investors simply just need to accurately predict whether they believe the price of a stock will be higher than lower than it’s Strike Rate by a predetermined time period.

-Support level: Most commonly applied in Price Action Trading Strategy; an imaginary level created when the price of a particular asset bounces off the exact price level during the order flow of an asset.
+Support level: Most commonly applied in Price Action Trading Pattern; an imaginary level created when the price of a particular asset bounces off the exact price level during the order flow of an asset.
 It’s a level where the buyers reestablish control over an asset which results in price “bouncing” and creating a price barrier which then heads up a bullish (upward) direction.

 Touch options: A form of binary options investing where investors must accurately predict whether they believe the price of an asset will touch two predetermined price levels.
 If the option fails to touch one of the two price levels your investment expires OTM.

 Trader choice: A fundamental trading tool that is designed to accurately reflect the market sentiment in regards to particular underlying assets.

 Turbo: Very short-term trade, usually 5 minutes or less.

 Volatility: The ability of a particular asset to be inadvertently affected by minor fluctuations that may occur in the financial markets.

 Volume: In reference to binary options the cumulative number of contracts traded during a given market session.